Martin Luther King Jr. Highway Line

-The Martin Luther King Jr. Highway Line, designated Route A12 is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Addison Road station of the Blue and Silver Lines of the Washington Metro and Capital Plaza Mall.
-The line operates every 20 minutes between 7AM and 9PM, 30 minutes after 9PM weekdays and 60 minutes after 9PM weekends.
-Route A12 trips roughly take 55 minutes.
-On Sundays, Route A12 is extended to Capitol Heights station replacing a portion of route F14.
+The Martin Luther King Jr. Highway Line, designated Route A12 was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Addison Road station of the Blue and Silver Lines of the Washington Metro and New Carrollton station of the Orange and Silver lines of the Washington Metro.
+The line operated every 20 minutes between 7 AM and 9 PM, 30 minutes after 9 PM weekdays and 60 minutes after 9 PM weekends.
+Route A12 trips roughly take 30 minutes.
+On Sundays, Route A12 was extended to Capitol Heights station replacing a portion of route F14.

-Current route
+Route

-Route A12 operates daily between Capital Plaza and Addison Road station providing service among the Landover community.
-On Sundays, route A12 is extended to Capitol Heights station replacing a portion of route F14 since the F14 does not run on Sundays.
+Route A12 operated daily between New Carrollton station and Addison Road station providing service among the Landover community.
+On Sundays, route A12 was extended to Capitol Heights station replacing a portion of route F14 since the F14 does not run on Sundays.

-Route A12 currently gets its buses out of Landover division.
+Route A12 got its buses out of Landover division.